 Step 4: Check the Angle of the Bag

 Look at yourself in a mirror or have a friend check the bag's position.
 It should not be sitting vertically like a student’s backpack.
 A vertical bag puts a terrible shearing force on your spine.
-It alo isn't supposed to be completely horizontal.
+It also isn't supposed to be completely horizontal.

 Instead, it should be tilted at roughly a 20 to 30-degree angle from vertical.
-The club heads should be just above your shoulders and the bottom of the flee bag should comfortably touch your lower back area.
+The club heads should be just above your shoulders and the bottom of the bag should comfortably touch your lower back area.
 This angle keeps the clubs secure, prevents them from clanking against your legs, and makes it feel much lighter than it actually is.
-Too steep an angle and your clubs might fallout when walking up a hill.
+Too steep an angle and your clubs might fall out when walking up a hill.

 Step 5: Load It and Take It for a Test Walk